Updated: Apr 16

 I didn’t get any of her voicemails because I had been so focused on finishing work and not missing any days so I could have enough maternity leave to spend every moment with my baby.

 The C-section recovery was so painful and took months.
 To this day, I still have pain in my C-section scar if I work out wrong.
-With the combination of sleep deprivation, high stress, and limited self-care, I developed postpartum anxiety.
+With sleep deprivation, high stress, and limited self-care, I developed postpartum anxiety.
 I’m so thankful for the support I had to get me through my postpartum anxiety, which lasted about six months postpartum.
 It took two years before I reclaimed my overall wellness and lost the remaining 40lbs of 60lbs pregnancy weight gain I was still carrying around.

-Sadly my story is not uncommon.
+Sadly my pregnancy and post partum story is not uncommon.

 Black women are: